kauralasoo/MTAT.03.239_Bioinformatics/gene_expression/Exploring_gene_expression.md

 Note the that we now have 8 donors x 4 conditions = 32 samples.

 # Expolratory data analysis
+We will use the [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) package to analyse the RNA-seq data.
+DESeq2 also has [excellent documentation](https://bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html).

 First, let's convert the SummarizedExperiment object into a DESeq object:

 ```r